December 8, 2022

 How to check if Google Analytics 4 is working?

-After you have installed GA4, you want to be sure whether you did everything correctly and the data is being collected.
+After you have installed GA4, you want to be sure whether you did everything correctly and whether the data is being collected.
 In this blog post, I’ll walk you through several steps that you need to complete.
 Otherwise, you will find out (say, after a week) that you were collecting incorrect data (or no data at all!).

 Quick side note.
 If you prefer video content, I have recorded a tutorial that covers the same topic.